amranidev/scaffold-interface-docs/getting_started/usage.md

 > make sure that you have installed scaffold-interface correctly

-Scaffold interface provides a simple way to create crud, models/views/constroller and relationships as OneToMany/ManyToMany.
+Scaffold interface provides a simple way to create (CRUD), models/views/controllers and relationships as OneToMany/ManyToMany.

 Scaffold-interface is definitely quite simple, all you have to do is click here and there to get it done.